 As we see from the past few years, physical stores are closing down or losing their business.
-This had been a trend where some people will even go on to test the item at the physical store, and then buying it online.
-Today we will show How To Build A Ecommerce Store today with Shopify.
+This had been a trend where some people will even go on to test the item at the physical store and then buy it online.
+Today we will show How To Build A E-commerce Store today with Shopify.

 By considering these 5 factors, we can easily get a product that will convert easily.
 We don’t want something that requires a long decision to make a purchase.
 The impulse buy is what we’re looking for.